 This may also be why DealDash offers so many auctions for bid packs.
 Instead of selling actual products, they can make a more significant profit by auctioning off the chance to participate in more auctions.

-There are numerous ways to protect yourself from other possible scams, such as:
+There are numerous ways to protect yourself from DealDash scams and other similar cons online, such as:

 However, the most effective way to protect yourself is to be smart and not listen to every commercial, ad, email, or text message offering a great deal.
 Advertisements and communication from scammers are made to be convincing, so don’t take what they say at face value and always question why their offer seems too good to be true.